Ulmus minor 'Schuurhoek': Pests and diseases

 No resistance to Dutch elm disease has been noted, and the tree is susceptible to Verticillium wilt.

 Cultivation

 The elm was originally cultivated as a windbreak tree in coastal areas of the Netherlands.
+It was included in elm trials at Ankeveen in 2009, as part of Wijdemeren City Council's elm collection.
 It is not known to have been introduced to North America or Australasia.

 Etymology

 The tree is named for the small rural district of Schuurhoek in Zeeland.